Adalab/modulo-1-evaluacion-final-SandraFernandz-1/README.md

 # Final Exam Module 1- Sandra Fernández

-In this exam we are using the Adalab Starter Kit.
-It consists of the creation of a Web Page, mirroring a given example in Zeplin.
-I have used HTML, CSS, and some nesting in order to reproduce the original.
-The Adalab Web Starter Kit uses SASS and Gulp among others to help automatise coding tasks.
+In this exam we are using the Adalab Starter Kit, which helps automatise steps in the process of programming.

+The exam had as goal to create a Web Page, mirroring a given example in Zeplin and working under the concept of mobile first.
+Versions for tablet and desktop were also created.
+I used Grid, Flexbox and other resources in order to structure and design the web.
+The main structure is written using HTML and styling it CSS, besides applying some nesting.

+The Adalab Web Starter Kit uses SASS, npm, js.node and Gulp among others programs in order to help automatise coding tasks as already mentioned.

 Please, find below a description of how it works.
 The text description is in Spanish: